DecipherNow/workshops/training/4. Grey Matter Configuration/Grey Matter Configuration Training.md

 cp greymatter.yaml greymatter-consul.yaml
 ```

-and then make the following two changes to the `greymatter-consul.yaml` file:
+and then make the following three changes to the `greymatter-consul.yaml` file:

 1. Change `global.environment` from openshift to `kubernetes`, and add the line `k8s_use_voyager_ingress: true` beneath it.